Nizhyn: History

 The earliest known references to the location go back to 1147, when it was briefly mentioned as Unenezh.
+At that time it belonged to the Principality of Chernigov.
+It was destroyed by Tatars during the 13th century.
+Around 1500 the territory was ceded to the Tsardom of Moscow, where it stayed until the Treaty of Deulino.
+The town was restored in the early 17th century, and in 1618 fell under the rule of Poland.

 In the times of the Polish–Lithuanian Commonwealth, Nizhyn was granted Magdeburg rights (1625) as a self-governing town.
-In 1663, Nizhyn was the place of the Black Council of Ukrainian Cossacks, which elected Bryukhovetsky as the new Hetman of the Zaporizhian Host thus conditionally dividing Ukraine (Cossack Hetmanate) into Left-bank Ukraine and Right-bank Ukraine.
-It was also the seat of a major Cossack regiment (until 1782).
+Between 1648 and 1781 it served as the centre of Nizhyn Regiment, an administrative unit of the Cossack Hetmanate.
+In 1663 Nizhyn was the place of the Black Council of Ukrainian Cossacks, which elected Bryukhovetsky as the new Hetman of the Zaporizhian Host thus conditionally dividing Ukraine (Cossack Hetmanate) into Left-bank Ukraine and Right-bank Ukraine.

 In the Cossack Hetmanate, Nizhyn had six voivodes (a Muscovite military position) from 1665 to 1697.
-The voivodes of the city were Ivan Rzhevskiy (1665–1672), Stepan Khruscheov (1672–1673), Prince Vladimir Volkonskiy (1673–1675), Prince Semeon Zvenigorodskiy (1673–1675), Avraam Khitrovo (1689–1692), and Ivan Saveolov Junior (1692–1697).
+The voivodes of the city were Ivan Rzhevskiy (1665–1672), Stepan Khruscheov (1672–1673), Prince Vladimir Volkonskiy (1673–1675), Prince Semeon Zvenigorodskiy (1673–1675), Avraam Khitrovo (1689–1692), and Ivan Saveolov the Younger (1692–1697).

-The city also housed the thriving Greek community, which enjoyed a number of privileges granted by Bohdan Khmelnytsky and Ivan Mazepa.
-During the 17th and 18th centuries Nizhyn was famous for its fair, which took place on Pokrova Day and was the biggest event of this type in the whole Left-bank Ukraine.

-In the 19th century Nizhyn became an uyezd capital of the Chernihiv Governorate and the biggest city in the guberniya.
+Located on a crossing of trade routes, during the 17th and 18th centuries Nizhyn was one of the biggest trading centres in Left-bank Ukraine.The city was famous for its fairs, which took place on Pokrova Day and were the biggest event of this type in the whole Left-bank Ukraine.
+Nizhyn also housed a thriving Greek community, enjoyed a number of privileges in trade and self-government granted by Bohdan Khmelnytsky and Ivan Mazepa.
+In 1687 the local Greeks established their own brotherhood, and during the early 18th century they became fully independent from the regimental administration.
+Between 1785 and 1870 a separate Greek magistrate functioned in the city.

+In 1782 Nizhyn became a povit centre of Chernigov Viceroyalty.
+In 1797 it was incorporated into the Little Russia Governorate, and in 1802 became part of Chernihiv Governorate, of which it was the biggest city.
 In 1805, the Bezborodko Lyceum was established there (today — Nizhyn Gogol State University); its graduates include Nikolai Gogol whose statue graces one of city streets as well as Yevhen Hrebinka among other graduates.
 Nizhyn has also long been noted for its famous cucumbers.

+With the opening of Black Sea ports, Nizhyn's importance as a trading point declined, and in 1847 its fairs were abolished.
+Many Greek merchants left the city, moving to Taganrog, Mariupol and Odesa.
+Until the Revolution of 1917 it remained a center of vegetable and tobacco trade.
+Under the Soviet rule the city developed as a centre of food, metal and light industry.
+During the 1930s many of Nizhyn's architectural monuments were destroyed.

 During World War II, Nizhyn was occupied by the German Army from 13 September 1941 to 15 September 1943.